Industry Report — April 2026

 Most food and beverage manufacturers are in the middle of Industry 4.0, not beyond it.
 Sensors have been installed.
 ERPs have been upgraded.
 Some machines report to dashboards.
 But the connective tissue between those investments is frequently incomplete, untested, or absent entirely: the network architecture, the data infrastructure, the security controls, the compliance documentation.

 That gap is no longer just an operational inconvenience.
 It is a business risk.
 Retailers are tightening supplier qualification criteria.
 FDA traceability requirements are now in effect.
 Cyber insurance underwriters are demanding documented evidence of controls that many mid-market manufacturers cannot produce.
+The financial cost of a ransomware incident or a failed audit — measured in production downtime, remediation spend, and damaged customer relationships — has never been higher.

 This report is a practical guide to Industry 4.0 for food and beverage manufacturers: what it actually requires, where the gaps typically are, how the regulatory environment intersects with technology decisions, and what a credible adoption roadmap looks like.